marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/advanced_topics/efficient_finetuning_basic.md

 ## Finetuning Multilingual Model with IA3 + BitFit

-In AutoMM, to enable efficient finetuning, just specify the `optimization.efficient_finetune` to be `"ia3_bias"`.
+In AutoMM, to enable efficient finetuning, just specify the `optim.peft` to be `"ia3_bias"`.

 ```python